If you are new to this website you will want to know, as early as possible … is this all real and legitimate?

 FACT… Now scroll down to see the evidence for that…

-We are happy with the recent BBC TV documentary that went out on UK National BBC News and was aired at least twice on TV (South Today).
-It shows that the British media have now truly realized that this Mars Land Claim is a serious venture with strong legal foundations.
+We are happy with the recent BBC TV documentary that went out on UK National BBC News and was aired at least twice on TV (first on South Today).
+It shows that the British media have now realized that this Mars Land Claim is a serious venture with strong legal foundations.
 Click ‘PLAY’ on the image below to see this short documentary by journalist Ben Moore.

 - So what are we doing here?
 We have formed “The Martians”, a group of people from Every nation on Earth.
 For 10 years we have maintained a witnessed serious claim to “actual possession” of Planet Mars.
 We have based this claim on existing International Law which does apply to space.
 Mars, although well endowed with strategic value, is of course a difficult and rather barren place.
 International law has guidelines on the criteria required of a would-be owner-applicant to prove actual possession, sufficient to gain title ownership of the claimed land.
 Those criteria vary with the geological quality of the land (not strategic value).
 The legal platform for our pan-multinational communal Mars Land Claim is grounded upon those criteria advised for the acquisition of difficult, barren land.
 We have shown intent to occupy the land and have been claiming it for over 10 years.
 We have developed and maintained a detailed governance plan (including arrangements to hold all land open as common land with UN offered title to hold as trustee).
 We have employed the most powerful portable lasers (class 4) to regularly target Mars, creating a very small amount of geo-atmospheric control and benefit to Mars (through release of CO2 molecules from the soil).
 This can be considered to be somewhat trivial in physical/scientific terms, but it is more than symbolic… and it is not legally trivial.